tekntrash/POD/README.md

 - Touchscreen Waveshare 8DP-CAPLCD
 ---

-## 🎬 Demo

-A detailed video showcasing POD’s functionality is included in this repository.

----

 ## 💾 About This Repo

 This repository contains the **first release** of the POD software.
 We are open-sourcing it because it includes useful components for learning: